isolved logo

 Talent Acquisition

-Recruiting teams use AI in myriad ways to find and acquire good talent.
+Recruiting teams use AI in a myriad of ways to find and acquire good talent.
 This is actually one of the first ways HR teams started using AI, according to a report by SHRM.

 First, they can use generative AI to write compelling job descriptions that will attract the right people.
 AI can also be used to match candidates whose resumes most closely align with the requirements in the job description.
 Some tools will even rank candidates so the talent acquisition team can know who to prioritize in the interview process.